matilap/football_data_app/README.md

 ## About the app

-All the event data visualisations are done with mplsoccer https://mplsoccer.readthedocs.io/en/latest/.
-Also, check out the Statsbomb's free API documentation from here https://github.com/statsbomb/statsbombpy
+All the event data visualizations are done with [mplsoccer](https://mplsoccer.readthedocs.io/en/latest/).
+Also, check out how to access a large amount of free football data from the [Statsbomb's API documentation](https://github.com/statsbomb/statsbombpy).

-As with every app, this comes also with couple of downsides:
+As with every app, this comes also with downsides:
-- Streamlit supports concurrency poorly
+- Streamlit doesn't support concurrency
 - Streamlit disables reading the session states from an external file --> This leads to the main page clearing out the selected parameters which is annoying